AECP-ETHZ/Copernicus-Global-Land-Service-Data-Download-with-R/README.md

 #COPERNICUS DATA DOWNLOAD AND READ
 #
 #These functions allow to automatically download data provided by the Copernicus Global Land Service and open this data as rasterstack in R.
+#Additionally, there is an example on how to run the functions found in 'land.Copernicus Data Download.R'
 #See: https://land.copernicus.eu/global/
 #
 #These functions rely on the data provided in the data manifest of the Copernicus service.